Easterhead/rainbow-leaderboard/README.md

 # Rainbow Book Club Leaderboard

-A web-based leaderboard application for tracking reading points in the Rainbow Book Club.
+A web-based leaderboard application for tracking reading points in the Rainbow Book Club Build with vobe coding with claude connet 4.

 ## Features